SolarEdge price target lowered to $15 from $20 at Truist

-Truist analyst Jordan Levy lowered the firm’s price target on SolarEdge (SEDG) to $15 from $20 and keeps a Hold rating on the shares.
-While SolarEdge’s Q4 guide came in below the Street, given prior commentary by peer Enphase (ENPH) on the weakness in the European market, this didn’t likely take many by surprise.
-If SolarEdge can execute on its stated objectives, the company could enter the second half of 2025 in a much improved position, Truist says.
-While market weakness is cyclical, the firm thinks SolarEdge is a show-me story over the next several quarters.
+Truist lowered the firm’s price target on SolarEdge (SEDG) to $15 from $20 and keeps a Hold rating on the shares.
+The company’s Q4 guide came in below the Street, but given prior commentary by peer Enphase (ENPH) on the weakness in the European market, this didn’t likely take many by surprise, the analyst tells investors in a research note.
+If SolarEdge can execute on its stated objectives, stabilize cash flows via inventory reductions, and refocus on core solar/storage businesses, the company could enter the second half of FY25 in a much improved position, Truist added.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>